helgeklein/Cookieless-Google-Analytics/cookieless-privacy-focused-google-analytics/readme.txt

 # Usage

-Install the plugin and add your Google Analytics tracking code (UA-xxxxxx-y).
+Install the plugin and add your Google Analytics tracking code (`UA-xxxxxx-y`).
 That's it.

+## Configurable Settings

+* Google Analytics tracking code
+* Validity period of the client ID in days (default: 4)
+* Enable the analytics script for WordPress admins (users that have the capability `manage_options`)? (default: no)

 == Installation ==